 IMG_0075

-Add remaining flour and knead for 10 minutes.
-Place 2 tsp. of sesame oil in a large bowl and roll dough in the bowl to coat lightly with sesame oil.
-Cover with a damp cloth and let rise for about 2 hours.
+Step 4.
+After the dough is formed, place 2 tsp. of sesame oil in a large bowl and roll dough in the bowl to coat lightly with sesame oil.
+Cover with a damp cloth and let rise for about 1 hour.

 manapuaball